American killed in border shootout was attempting to smuggle in Chinese nationals, officials say

 AMERICAN KILLED IN SHOOTOUT WITH BORDER AGENTS AT SAN YSIDRO PORT OF ENTRY, OFFICIALS SAY

-When officials went able to look inside Eckstein’s truck, they discovered two people “secreted” inside the rear of the vehicle.
+When officials went to look inside Eckstein’s truck, they discovered two people “secreted” inside the rear of the vehicle.
 The two were identified as Chinese nationals, both men, ages 18 and 27.
 Neither person had legal status to enter the U.S., CBP said.

 “The CBP officers risked their own lives to protect the public from this gunman,” Pete Flores, Director of Field Operations, said in a statement.
 “Human smuggling is always dangerous.
 This unfortunate incident demonstrates the total disregard smuggling organizations have for what they consider to be cargo.”